All Episodes

 And how many of you have seen up close and personal the damage Republican moderates have done to the conservative cause?

-Republican blue blood country clubbers.
+Republican blue-blood country clubbers.

 How many of you have seen the damage that they have caused?

-Up and then when you realize the damage that they have caused is manifested by people like Jimmy Carter and Bill Clinton being elected.
+And then when you realize the damage that they have caused is manifested by people like Jimmy Carter and Bill Clinton being elected, look at the damage Jimmy Carter and Bill Clinton did to this country.

 They continue to wreak havoc on this country.